Let’s get going with your Inventory Items. You’ve got two options:

 Navigate to the Items icon in the upper left corner of your browser screen.

 Start by creating an Item Category.
-Click on the “+” button in the upper left corner of the left column.
+Click on the “+” button in the upper corner of the left column.

 Double click on the text and type the name of the Item Category.

 Feel free to create all of your Item Categories right now or do just one.
 Whatever you prefer is just fine.

 With the Item Category selected, click on the “+” button at the top of the second column, the Items column.

 Keep in mind that you can only add new items to specific Categories.
 If you have selected “All Items” in the left column, you won’t be able to add a new Item.

 In the New Item pop-up, you’ll have a chance to enter all the required fields to get started with an Item.
 You can enter and store more Item Detail in RW down the road, but for now, you’ll only enter the necessities.

 First, type the name of your Item.
 We suggest that you use unique names for all of your items.